-- The hydrogen bond interactions between active site residues and the docked ligand are retained, but in the case of highest scored docked molecule the NH group of the Asp641 forms hydrogen bond with the N26 on the propanylethane-1,2-diamine chain of the ligand (Figure 4(C)) compared to the crystal structure where the Asp641 forms hydrogen bond with the methoxyphenyl group (Figure 4(B)). - The Ala564 of the Erdafitinib retains its hydrogen bond interaction with the quinoxaline ring in the docking exercise (Figure 4(B), (C)). - If we compare the results with the native ligand, we observe that the ligand, 5SF_Ideal.sdf docks in the target binding site with low RMSD (RMSD = 0.99 Å) to the native ligand (Figure 4(A)).
+- The hydrogen bond interactions between active site residues and the docked ligand are retained (comparing the docked ligand to the native ligand).
+In the case of highest scored docked molecule, the NH group of the Asp641 forms hydrogen bond with the N26 on the propanyl-ethane-1,2-diamine chain of the ligand (Figure 4(C)) compared to the crystal structure where the Asp641 forms hydrogen bond with the methoxyphenyl group (Figure 4(B)). - The Ala564 of the Erdafitinib retains its hydrogen bond interaction with the quinoxaline ring in the docking exercise (Figure 4(B), (C)). - If we compare the results with the native ligand, we observe that the ligand, 5SF\Ideal.sdf docks in the target binding site with low RMSD (RMSD = 0.99 Å) to the native ligand (Figure 4(A)).
 This suggests for good docking capability of GOLD.